-Luxury Lodges of Australia is a collection of independent luxury lodges offering unforgettable experiences in Australia's most inspiring and extraordinary locations.
-Capella Lodge, Southern Ocean Lodge and Longitude 131° are honoured among the founding members of this prestigious collection, designed to celebrate a new era of Australian luxury accommodation and adventure.
+Luxury Lodges of Australia is a collection of 19 independent luxury lodges and camps offering unforgettable experiences in Australia's most inspiring and extraordinary locations.
+Capella Lodge, Longitude 131°, Silky Oaks Lodge, The Louise and Southern Ocean Lodge are honoured amongst the 'first 15' founding lodge members of this prestigious collection designed to celebrate a new era of Australian luxury accommodation and adventure.
 See luxurylodgesofaustralia.com.au